Apalachicola National Forest

 The Apalachicola National Forest is the largest U.S. National Forest in the state of Florida.
-It encompasses 632,890 acre and is the only national forest located in the Florida Panhandle.
-According to the U.S. Forest Service’s 2024 Land Areas Report, the forest’s total area is now listed as 635,019 acre.
+It encompasses 635,019 acre of which 576,374 acres are under National Forest System management.
+It is the only national forest located in the Florida Panhandle.
 The National Forest provides water and land-based outdoors activities such as off-road biking, hiking, swimming, boating, hunting, fishing, horse-back riding, and off-road ATV usage.

 Apalachicola National Forest contains two Wilderness Areas: Bradwell Bay Wilderness and Mud Swamp/New River Wilderness.
 There are also several special purpose areas: Camel Lake Recreation Area, Fort Gadsden Historical Site, Leon Sinks Geological Area, Silver Lake Recreation Area, Trout Pond Recreation Area, and Wright Lake Recreation Area.
 In descending order of forest land area it is located in parts of Liberty, Wakulla, Leon, and Franklin counties.
 The forest is headquartered in Tallahassee, as are all three National Forests in Florida, but there are local forest ranger district offices located in Bristol and Crawfordville.

+History and culture

+The forest was created by Presidential Proclamation 2169 dated May 13, 1936 signed by President Franklin D. Roosevelt.

+Archaeological excavations indicate that Middle Woodland mound-building cultures (approximately 100 BCE–500 CE) occupied the Apalachicola basin, including Bristol Mound and Pierce Mound, that are associated with the Weeden Island cultural tradition.